House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Safety

 Corded reciprocating saws are not the safest saws on the market.
-Since this is a corded saw, there is going to be quite a bit of power being transferred to those blades.
-If power is applied correctly, there should be no issues; however, if you are a beginner this may not be the saw for you.
+Since it is a corded saw, there is quite a bit of power transferred to the blades.
+If power is applied correctly, there should be no issues; however, if you are a beginner, this may not be the saw for you.

 Price

 Corded reciprocating saws will vary in price depending on the manufacturer, size, and strength of the saw.
-They are generally a rough cut type saw that should last for many years as long as you keep replacing the blade.
+They are generally durable tools that should last for many years as long as you keep replacing the blade.

 Corded Pros